gardener/gardener/docs/deployment/getting_started_locally.md

 make kind-down
 ```

-## Alternative way to set up Garden and Seed leveraging `gardener-operator`
+## Alternative Way to Set Up Garden and Seed Leveraging `gardener-operator`

 Instead of starting Garden and Seed via `make kind-up gardener-up`, you can also use `gardener-operator` to create your local dev landscape.
-In this setup virtual garden cluster has its own loadbalancer, so you have to create an own DNS entry in your `/etc/hosts`.
+In this setup, the virtual garden cluster has its own load balancer, so you have to create an own DNS entry in your `/etc/hosts`:

 ```shell
 cat <<EOF | sudo tee -a /etc/hosts